 Although not legally required to do so, the University respects the privacy of all users.
 Members of the ITS organization are forbidden to log on to another user's account or to access a user's files unless the user gives explicit permission (for example, by setting file access privileges).
 Exceptions to this privacy policy are made, however, under specific conditions.
-Such conditions include investigation of programs suspected of causing disruption to the network or other shared services; investigation of suspected violations of state or federal law or university policies; and investigations to avoid liability or in connection with internal hearings or litigation.
-In these instances, the Vice President of Information Technology, upon consultation with University Counsel, must be convinced that there is sufficient cause to review files before those files can be searched without the user's permission.
+Such conditions include investigation of programs suspected of causing disruption to the network or other shared services; investigation of suspected violations of state or federal law or University policies; and investigations to avoid liability or in connection with internal hearings or litigation.

-Before logging onto a user's account or accessing a user's private files, a reasonable attempt will be made to contact the user to inform him or her that ITS will access the files.
-If that is not possible, the Vice President of Information Technology will view the files for the suspected violation and will inform the user afterward that the files have been reviewed.
-Information obtained in this manner is admissible in legal proceedings or in a university hearing.
+Before logging onto a user's account or accessing files, reasonable efforts will be made to notify the user, except when such prior notice would violate legal requirements or directives, or jeopardize an internal investigation.
+In those instances, before a user's account and/or files are examined, the Vice President of Information Technology, after consultation with University Counsel, must have concluded that there is a legal obligation or other sufficient cause to examine the information without prior notice to or permission of the user.
+Information obtained in this manner is admissible in legal proceedings or in a University hearing.
 In accepting a user account, the user agrees to this policy.